-If you read my Winter running post several months back, you know how much I hate Summer.
-I hate being hot, hate the humidity that makes it feel like you’re breathing through a straw on runs, and I hate sunburn!
-Yet, for whatever reason, the past 3 years I’ve signed up for a Fall marathon, which means lots of long training runs in the heat and humidity.
+If you know me, you know how much I hate Summer.
+I hate being hot, hate the humidity that makes it feel like you’re breathing through a straw on runs, I hate mosquitos and I hate sunburn!
+Yet, for years I’ve signed up for marathons and other long races that take place in the Fall… which means lots of long training runs in the heat and humidity.

 One thing I have learned through those tough Summers is how important it is to be sure you’re staying hydrated before, during, and after your runs.
 This might sound crazy coming from someone who sells running shoes for a living, but hydration is just as important as having the right pair of shoes when it comes to running!